-This Roast Turkey Breast with Lemon Rosemary Gravy is full of delicious flavor.
+This Roast Turkey Breast with Lemon Rosemary Gravy is a lean, healthy option that is full of delicious flavor.
 The lemon rosemary gravy perfectly complements the roasted turkey.

 Turkey: serves appx.
 14 (4oz. each) = 117 Calories

 Gravy: serves appx.
 16 (1 oz. each) = 20 calories